lizajean23/parsing/README.md

 ## OVERVIEW
-if you ever  want to check out  an anime but you are lazy to start something with a lot of episodes and dont know where to start, you can choose from the most popular animes , based on the number of episodes! this code takes information from website https://zoro.to/most-popular about the most popular anime names and number of episodes they have!
+if you ever  want to check out  an anime but you are lazy to start something with a lot of episodes and dont know waht to watch, you can choose from the most popular animes , based on the number of episodes! this code takes information from website https://zoro.to/most-popular about the most popular anime names and number of episodes they have!
 ##